mjhong0708/amp/docs/useamp.rst

    cores = {'node241': 16,
             'node242': 16}

 For this to work, you need to be able to freely SSH between nodes on your system; this is true even if you are running within only a single node.
 Typically, this means that once you are logged in to your cluster you have public/private keys in use to ssh between nodes.
 If you can run `ssh localhost` without it asking you for a password, this is likely to work for you.
+This also assumes that your environment is identical each time you SSH into a node; that is, all the packages such as ASE, Amp, ZMQ, etc., are available in the same version.
+Generally, if you are setting your environment with a .bashrc or .modules file this will work; if you are setting your environment on-the-fly as you submit jobs then you are more likely to encounter problems.

 ----------------------------------
 Advanced use